rajaneeshk90/rfc-documents/guides/DF/Draft-0.1.BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 #### 7.1.1 Program Discovery (search API)

-Consumers (residential, commercial, retail, industrial) search for available DF programs for subscription.
-The example below demonstrates a comprehensive parameter set; consumers MAY use a subset of these parameters as per their requirements.
+- Consumers (residential, commercial, retail, industrial) search for available DF programs for subscription
+- The example below demonstrates a comprehensive parameter set; consumers MAY use a subset of these parameters as per their requirements
-This API call is required only when consumers need to discover available DF programs for subscription.
-BAPs that do not implement DF program subscription functionality MAY omit this API.
+- This API call is required only when consumers need to discover available DF programs for subscription
+- BAPs that do not implement DF program subscription functionality MAY omit this API

 ```json
 {